 When a user makes a query in the search engine.
 The search engine scans the content of the websites.
 For e.g, webpage titles, keywords and other related terms.

 The results depend upon the analysis of the web pages by the search engine algorithm.
 The search engine algorithm then ranks and displays the results.

 How do the Search Engines Work?

-The search engines navigate the web by following the links and downloading the web pages.
+Search engines navigate the web by following the links and downloading the web pages.
 Although, the working of the search engines differs from one another.
 But the underlying principles are the same.

-The search engines work on 3 basic principles:
+Search engines work on 3 basic principles: